Fit Feet Program

 By Appointment Only

 Service is by appointment only, for adults age 55 plus.
-All NEW clients must have their physician complete an initial health assessment (PDF) and bring the referral with them to the first appointment.
+All NEW clients must have their primary care provider complete an Physician consent form (PDF) and bring the referral with them to the first appointment.
 Clients will not be seen without their doctor’s referral.

 If medical transportation is needed, please call E-Z rider at 919-968-2772, if you live within the Chapel Hill - Carrboro city limits.
 In the county, call OPT at 919-245-2008.